 We will be OPEN 8am to 9pm through the Thanksgiving Holiday!
 Don’t worry, the staff is still getting out to play and hang with the family.
 GGBY and Creeksgiving are upon us!

 A significant winter storm is headed to resorts and upper mountains in Colorado and Utah!
 Wednesday, Thursday and Friday are expected to unload significant snowfall onto the Rocky’s as well as the Wasatch and the Markagunt Plateau!
-The 5 day forecast is reporting up to 24” of new snow over the next couple of days!
+The 5-day forecast is reporting up to 24” of new snow over the next couple of days.
 While we aren’t seeing any significant snowfall in Moab, there’s powder just a short drive away!
 Winter is here!
-Here’s the forecast and infographic thanks to OpenSnow.
+Here are the forecast’s and an infographic thanks to OpenSnow.

 Many Ski Resorts are open and many more will be opening soon!
 With this gift from mother nature, it will be no time before skis hit the snow everywhere!
-Below are the projected opening dates for Utah and Colorado Resorts
+Stay tuned for opening dates and get stoked!

 The 12th annual GGBY Slacklining festival will return to Moab November 24th-28th at the Fruit Bowl.
 The event will include 5 days of Pre-rigged highlines, workshops, community fires and gatherings, and other fun activities.
 There will be 15 + highlines for all abilities, including a top-rope highline.
 Workshops will include highlining, yoga, and acroyoga.
 Parking is very limited for this event, so shuttling in will be necessary.
 There will be camping at the event, but please note that the Fruit Bowl is a NO WOOD GATHERING AREA.
 Please refer to the GGBY Event Website for further information.
 Below is a map for the event.
 It should be a good one!